A lymphatic massage is a form of gentle massage that encourages the movement of lymph fluids around the body.

 WHO CAN BENEFIT FROM A LYMPHATIC MASSAGE?

-Lymphatic drainage massage can benefit people who are experiencing the following: lymphedema, lipedema, fibromyalgia, swelling or oedema, skin disorders, fatigue, insomnia, stress, digestive problems, arthritis, migraine episodes.
+Lymphatic massage can benefit people who are experiencing the following: lymphedema, lipedema, fibromyalgia, swelling or oedema, skin disorders, fatigue, insomnia, stress, digestive problems, arthritis, migraine episodes.

 People should not have a lymphatic massage if they have congestive heart failure, blood clots, kidney problems, infections, or circulation problems.
 If a person has any medical conditions, they should talk to a doctor before trying a lymphatic massage.